Face card

 Jack.
 The term picture card is also common, but that term sometimes includes the Aces.
 After the American innovation of corner-indices, the idea of "pictured" cards from tarot trumps was used to replace all 52 cards from the standard deck with pictures, art, or photography in some souvenir packs featuring a wide variety of subjects (animals, scenery, cartoons, pin-ups, vehicles, etc.) that may garner interest with collectors.

-A 'picture card' that is not a 'face card.'

 In the standard packs of non-English speaking regions, the face or court cards may be different.
 For example, in Italian- and Spanish-suited packs there is a Knight or Cavalier instead of a Queen.
 In French-suited Tarot card packs, the Cavalier is a fourth court card.
 By contrast, German-suited packs typically depict an officer or overlord, known as the Ober, and a sergeant or peasant known as the Unter.

 Until the early 20th century, the term coat card was also common.